 Till death do you part is a joyous prospect in the beginning—and who doesn't enjoy sharing fun activities with their spouse?
 There is seemingly endless time for snuggling during a movie at home, exploring new places during vacations, or eventually bonding over the birth of a child, just to name a few.
-These are the things that bring spouses closer together and make marriage something most of us aspire to one day participate in.

 But it's important to remember that marriage isn’t all fun and games.
 It’s riddled with conflict, and at no time do we want to feel more connected and cared for than during conflict with our spouse.
 And that is something that those married to a passive-aggressive spouse don’t experience.

-People who suffer from passive-aggressive behavior have a hard time expressing their feelings verbally.
+People who display passive-aggressive behavior have a hard time expressing their feelings verbally.
 This results in the suppression of any negative emotions they may experience.
-Instead of express negative emotions verbally they project those feelings in their behaviors toward a spouse.
+Instead of expressing negative emotions verbally, they project those feelings in their behaviors toward a spouse.

 Passive-aggressive behavior won’t manifest in a punch to the face, but covert anger can cause you to feel as if you’ve been kicked in the gut.
 People who exhibit this behavior show their anger by withholding something they know you want, through procrastination, stubbornness, and obstructionism.

 You may not have witnessed this behavior before marriage because people with passive aggression have a tendency to agree with and comply to everything they feel you want.
 When they reach a point where they no longer want to go along with the status quo that has been set over the years, they will become defiant in their own non-confrontational way.
 That is when the disconnection and loss of emotional intimacy is most felt by those married to a passive-aggressive spouse.

 Marriage is a contract, one you enter into expecting to get your needs met during the good times and bad.
 Passive-aggressive people are fairly handy at showing up and meeting needs during good times, but not so much during the bad times.